float13/hsa2018/README.md

   // do something here if BOTH are true
 }
 ```
-The *Truth Table* for the above code looks like this:
+A *Truth Table* takes every possible combination of inputs (in our case, 4 possible combinations), and gives the result for each one.
+The Truth Table for the AND operator ```&&``` in the above code looks like this:

 input1 | input2 | Result
 ---    | ---    | ---